ollegreen/Gaussian_Binomial_API/README.md

 * Are you tired of setting up a binomial or gaussian distribution for your statistics project?
 Well here is an API that can help you with that.
 * Created under The MIT License (Open Source Initiative)
 * Link to the API - https://pypi.org/project/olles-Normal-and-Binomial-distributions/#files
-* * Was part of the Udacity program in Machine Learning Engineering
+* First project in the Machine Learning Engineer Nanodegree by Udacity

 Cheers.